Polynomials: Bounds on Zeros

 ... where should we search ... how far left or right should we go?

-Here we will see a clever way to know where to search for all Real roots.
+Here we'll see a clever way to know where to search for these roots.

 And it just uses simple arithmetic!